University of Arkansas for Medical Sciences

 College of Pharmacy

-Established in 1951, it contributes to the comprehensive medical sciences campus.
+Established in 1951, it transformed UAMS into a comprehensive medical sciences campus.

 College of Nursing

-Established in 1953, offering vital nursing education programs.
+Established in 1953, contributing significantly to nursing education and healthcare.

 UAMS Graduate School

-Granted independent status in 1995, it fosters advanced research and graduate-level education.
+Granted independent status in 1995, focusing on advanced research and academic degrees.

 Find Scholarships at University of Arkansas for Medical Sciences